Illinois State Fair Announces 2023 Theme Days

 Don't miss our top stories and need-to-know news everyday in your inbox.

-SPRINGFIELD – The Illinois State Fair is excited to announce new theme and discount days for 2023.
-Changes have been made from theme days in years past.
-County Fairs and Horse Racing Day will start it all off on Thursday, August 10 with gates opening at 7 a.m.
-This change will provide a full day of horse racing, county fair celebrations, free entertainment, carnival rides, all of your favorite fair food, traditional kick off activities, and the annual Twilight Parade.

-In addition to a full day of fair fun, anyone who pays for parking on the Illinois State Fairgrounds on Thursday, August 10, will receive a voucher for free parking to be redeemed on either Tuesday, August 15, Wednesday, August 16, or Thursday, August 17.

-A new theme day “Twosday” will feature $2 admission for adults and seniors on Tuesday, August 15.
+A new theme day “Twosday” will feature $2 admission for seniors and adults on Tuesday, August 15.
 To enhance this family-friendly promotion, North American Midway, the fair’s carnival operator, will also offer all rides at $2.00 each.
-This is in addition to honoring all Mega Passes and Jumbo Passes sold before and during the fair.
+This also honors all Mega Passes and Jumbo Passes sold before and during the fair.

 “We took a look at our theme days and saw a couple of ways we could enhance our fairgoers’ experience,” said Rebecca Clark Illinois State Fair Manager.
 “From opening our gates earlier for a full day of horse racing, to exposing more Illinoisians to our state’s number one industry and offering affordable ways for families to enjoy the Illinois State Fair, our newly enhanced theme days will have something for everyone.”